-Classes/events will be limited in 2025 as we finish our kitchen buildout
+Classes/events are currently limited as we finish our kitchen buildout

 〰️

-Classes/events will be limited in 2025 as we finish our kitchen buildout
+Classes/events are currently limited as we finish our kitchen buildout

 〰️

-Classes/events will be limited in 2025 as we finish our kitchen buildout 〰️ Classes/events will be limited in 2025 as we finish our kitchen buildout 〰️
+Classes/events are currently limited as we finish our kitchen buildout 〰️ Classes/events are currently limited as we finish our kitchen buildout 〰️

 Experience our family friendly events!